Tag Archives: Bushwalking in South East Queensland

 Wallangarra

-Wallangarra is a small town of 500 0n the border of Qld and NSW.
+Wallangarra is a small town of 500 on the border of Queensland and New South Wales.
 It grew up close to the site a 1859 border survey marked tree, indicating the border between Qld and NSW.

 It is on Ngarabal country with Wallangarra said to mean ‘ lagoon’.
 I have read that wallan means water and guran means long.
 Long water as in billabong or lagoon.